 1. Main facts and figures

-- Black women were nearly 25 times as likely as Asian women to have used illicit drugs in the year before they were surveyed
+White British adults and Black adults were more likely to have used illicit drugs in the year before being surveyed than Asian adults

 2. Things you need to know

 The data measures the percentage of people aged 16 and older in England who said they had used illegal drugs in the 12 months before being surveyed.

 People were asked if they had taken one of 15 types of named drugs, including cannabis, cocaine and ecstasy.

 People completing the survey were not asked if they had taken any of the new psychoactive substances (sometimes called ‘legal highs’).